vsamiamv/dvwa_azure_waf/readme.md

 # DVWA Azure Deployment

-This project provides scripts to deploy DVWA (Damn Vulnerable Web Application) on Azure using PowerShell and Azure CLI.
+This project provides scripts to deploy DVWA (Damn Vulnerable Web Application) an Application Gateway and a WAF POlicy on Azure using PowerShell and Azure CLI.

 ## Prerequisites